Tony La Russa

 Anthony La Russa Jr. (/ləˈruːsə/; born October 4, 1944) is an American former professional baseball player, coach, and manager.
-His MLB career has spanned from 1963 to 2022, in several roles.
+His Major League Baseball (MLB) career has spanned from 1963 to 2022, in several roles.
 He is the former manager of the St. Louis Cardinals, Oakland Athletics, and Chicago White Sox.
-In 33 years as a manager, La Russa guided his teams to three World Series titles, six league championships, and 13 division titles.
-His managerial total of 2,902 MLB wins is second only to Connie Mack's.
+In 35 seasons as a manager, La Russa guided his teams to three World Series titles, six league championships, and 13 division titles.
+His managerial total of 2,884 MLB wins is second only to Connie Mack's.

 As a player, La Russa made his major league debut in 1963 and spent parts of five major league seasons with the Kansas City / Oakland Athletics, Atlanta Braves, and Chicago Cubs.
 After a shoulder injury during the 1964–65 off-season, he returned to college and received a degree from the University of South Florida before playing much of the remainder of his career in the minor leagues until retiring in 1977.
 He then earned a Juris Doctor degree from Florida State University.